Three lessons learned: What matters most in marketplaces

 After working in companies big and small for many years, Oliver Bremer wanted to start his own startup.
 In 2012, together with a former colleague, he launched Tangareef, a marketplace for booking diving courses.
 Despite a lot of hard work, Tangareef did not succeed.
-Five years later, Bremer is involved with another venture, Founder2be, a marketplace for co-founders, and shares his biggest learnings from the experience with Tangareef.
+In this article, Bremer shares his biggest learnings from the experience with Tangareef.

 In 2011, Bremer was at a turning point in his career.
 Inspired by the burgeoning startup boom in Helsinki, he wanted to do something of his own.
 He met Robert Aarts, a former colleague from his time at Nokia who was in a similar place, and they both committed to building a startup.
 They immediately went to work and actively researched a few ideas, looking at market size and other key numbers.